Moderate Deviations in Cycle Count: Abstract

 \section{Abstract}

-We prove moderate deviations bounds for the lower tail of the number of triangles in a $\calG(n, m)$ random graph.
-We show that the probability of decreasing the triangle density by $t$, with $n^{-3/4} \ll t \ll 1$, is $\exp(-\Theta(n^2 t^{2/3}))$; we find the leading coefficient in the exponent for $m \ge \frac 12 \binom{n}{2}$, and estimate it otherwise.
-This complements results of Goldschmidt et al., who showed that for $n^{-3/2} \ll t \ll n^{-1}$, the probability is $\exp(-\Theta(n^3t^2))$.
-That is, moderate deviations behave much like small deviations for $t \ll n^{-1}$ and much like large deviations for $n^{-3/4} \ll t$.
-We conjecture a sharp change between the two regimes at $t = \Theta(n^{-3/4})$, which we associate with a single large negative eigenvalue of the adjacency matrix becoming responsible for almost all of the triangle deficit.
+We prove moderate deviations bounds for the lower tail of the number of odd cycles in a $\calG(n, m)$ random graph.
+We show that the probability of decreasing triangle density by $t^3$, is $\exp(-\Theta(n^2 t^2))$ whenever $n^{-3/4} \ll t^3 \ll 1$, while for $k \ge 5$ we give the same estimate for the probability of decreasing the $k$-cycle density by $t^k$, but for the larger range $n^{-1} \ll t^k \ll 1$.
+When $m \ge \frac 12 \binom n2$, we also find the leading coefficient in the exponent.
+This complements results of Goldschmidt et al., who showed that for $n^{-3/2} \ll t^k \ll n^{-1}$, the probability is $\exp(-\Theta(n^3 t^{2k}))$.
+That is, deviations of order smaller than $n^{-1}$ behave like small deviations, and deviations of order larger than $n^{-3/4}$ (for triangles) or $n^{-1}$ (for $k$-cycles with $k \ge 5$) behave like large deviations.
+For triangles, we conjecture that a sharp change between the two regimes occurs for deviations of size $n^{-3/4}$, which we associate with a single large negative eigenvalue of the adjacency matrix becoming responsible for almost all of the cycle deficit.

-Our results can be interpreted as finite size effects in phase transitions in constrained edge-triangle graphs.
+Our results can be interpreted as finite size effects in phase transitions in constrained random graphs.